ibexa/documentation-developer/docs/getting_started/installing-on-mac-os-and-windows.md

     LoadModule vhost_alias_module libexec/apache2/mod_vhost_alias.so
     ```

-    Start Apache using the following command line:
+    Start Apache by running: `httpd.exe`.

-    ``` bash
-    httpd.exe
-    ```

     !!! note

-        You can install Apache as a Windows service by running this command in CMD as administrator:
+        You can install Apache as a Windows service by running the following command in CMD as administrator:

         ``` bash
         httpd.exe -k -install